 Associate Artistic Director

-As a dramaturg, she has worked with Manhattan Shakespeare Project, the for/word company, Uncut Pages Theatre, and artists from the Royal Shakespeare Company, Folger Shakespeare Theatre, and the American Shakespeare Center, among others.
-Most recently, she worked with New Dramatist resident playwright J. Julian Christopher on his queer fabulist Bruise & Thorn at the 2018 PlayPenn National Conference, and with Whiting Award Winner Michael R. Jackson on his biting and hilarious 90's musical satire, White Girl in Danger.
-At Villanova, she has helped develop and produce new works by Owen McCafferty, Douglas Carter Beane, Kathryn Petersen, Michael Hollinger, and James Ijames.
+As a dramaturg, she has worked with Pulitzer-Prize winner Michael R. Jackson, J. Julian Christopher, Jonathan Spector, the PlayPenn National Conference, the Polyphone Festival of New Musicals, Manhattan Shakespeare Project, the for/word company, Uncut Pages Theatre, and artists from the Royal Shakespeare Company, Folger Shakespeare Theatre, and the American Shakespeare Center, among others.
+At Villanova, she has helped develop and produce new works by Owen McCafferty, Douglas Carter Beane, Kathryn Petersen, Michael Hollinger, James Ijames, and Julia Izumi.